RidleyB/sen/content/_poi/blacktide.md

 * Curios are mostly aesthetic, occasionally functional, and often tied to shipwreck salvage or superstition.
 * Minor magic items are curated from adventuring finds and scavenged stock.
 Many of the magic items and scrolls are covered in dust.
 * The Miner’s Tonic is included with every purchase, adding appeal for miners and coastal workers.
+* Eldeen isn't afraid to barter in favours.